 Clinical trials are research studies that test new drugs or other treatments in people.
 They compare standard treatments with others that may be better.

-If you would like to learn more about clinical trials, start by asking your child’s doctor if your clinic or hospital takes part in clinical trials.
-You can also call our clinical trials matching service at 1-800-303-5691 or go online at www.cancer.org/clinicaltrials to find studies near you.
+If you would like to learn more about clinical trials that might be right for your child, start by asking your doctor if your clinic or hospital conducts clinical trials.
+See Clinical Trials to learn more.

 Clinical trials are one way to get the newest cancer treatment.
 They are the best way for doctors to find better ways to treat cancer.
 If your doctor can find one that’s studying the kind of cancer your child has, it’s up to you whether to take part.
 And you can always stop at any time.